GandalftheGUI/grove/README.md

 # Grove

-A local daemon + CLI that supervises AI coding agents running in isolated Git worktrees and Docker containers on a single macOS machine.
+A local daemon + CLI that supervises AI coding agents running in isolated Git worktrees and Docker containers on a single machine.

 groved is **not** an AI model.
 It is a process supervisor and developer UX layer around existing agent CLIs (e.g. `claude`, `aider`).